 Bill has been married to Barbara Davis for over 39 years.
 Together they raised five children that have each graduated from Pasco High School.
 Bill is a licensed private pilot and enjoys outdoor sports of water-skiing, snow skiing, hunting, fishing and hiking.

-Bob continuously works to improve our justice system.
-He is currently serving as President of the Benton and Franklin County Bar Association.
+Bob has served as President of the Benton and Franklin County Bar Association.
 He also serves as a Judge Pro Tempore for the Benton and Franklin County Superior Courts.

 In addition, Bob has served on the Benton-Franklin Legal Aid (BFLA) board since 1997 and as President 2006-2009.
 BFLA utilizes pro bono attorneys to assist the poor of our community who have nowhere else to turn.
 He has been honored by the Desert Bar Association for a program presentation relating to civil legal aid for the indigent.